-Traveling with Cats: Great Cat-Friendly Destinations for Summer
+Traveling With Cats: Great Cat-Friendly Travel Tips for Summer

-So you want to get away from it all this summer, but you don’t want to leave your cat behind.
-The good news is — with more and more places becoming pet-friendly — you can take a relaxing break and bring your cat along, too!
-We have several ideas that could make summer travel a ton of fun for both of you.
+So, you want to get away from it all this summer, but you don’t want to leave your cat behind.
+The good news is, with more and more places becoming pet-friendly, you can take a relaxing break and bring your cat along, too.

 Preparing for Your Trip

 - Make sure your cat’s shots are up-to-date.